 What to do if you have a query, a concern or a complaint

-Most issues can be dealt with by contacting our subject specialist and administrative staff.
+Most queries or concerns can be resolved quickly by contacting our subject specialist and administrative staff.
 They will do their best to resolve the matter quickly to your satisfaction.
-If you have a complaint which you feel has not been fully resolved in this way please fill in our online form, or write to us at the following address:
+If you have a formal complaint, however, please send your complaint to us in writing by emailing firstname.lastname@example.org, completing our online form, or writing to us at the following address:

 Submitting a formal complaint

-When a complaint is submitted formally, by using our online form or by writing to us, the following details should be provided:
+When a complaint is submitted formally, the following details should be provided:

 - Your full name and contact details (including a daytime telephone number and email address)